aminisd/edulab-template-replicate/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+Here is the list of technologies that were used in this project.

 * [![html][html-logo]][html-url]
 * [![Js][js-logo]][js-url]